College of Education

 The Bachelor of Arts in Education degree is granted to those whose major is in one of the academic fields.
 The Bachelor of Science in Education is granted to those whose major is in the other special fields or in early childhood or middle childhood education.

-The conceptual framework theme, “Educator as Decision Maker,” is central to The University of Akron’s Teacher Education Program.
+The conceptual framework theme, “Educator as Decision Maker,” is central to The University of Akron’s Professional Education Program.
 This was chosen because the complexity of teaching is increasing and the professional knowledge base is growing.
 Decision-making is stressed in the standards-based programs that prepare teachers and other school personnel for professional practice.
-Initial teacher preparation programs are aligned with the Ohio Standards for the Teaching Profession, and Specialized Professional Association Standards.
+Initial professional education programs are aligned with the Ohio Standards for the Teaching Profession, and Specialized Professional Association Standards.
 Advanced Programs for practicing teachers are aligned with the Ohio Standards for the Teaching Profession.
-For more complete information about the teacher education program, consult the College of Education Office of Student Services at (330)972-6970.
+For more complete information about the professioal education program, consult the College of Education at (330)972-6970.

 Students must complete appropriate professional education courses with grades of ‘C’ or better before being allowed to progress to the next phase of professional education preparation.

-Built on a foundation of general studies that begins prior to admission, the Teacher Education Program is organized into four phases that reflect how teachers can learn to make good decisions.
+Built on a foundation of general studies that begins prior to admission, the Professional Education Program is organized into four phases that reflect how teachers can learn to make good decisions.

 - Phase I. Learning About Learners, “How can I use information about myself and others to understand decisions about students and learners?”